ATGardner/atgardner.github.com/_posts/2014-08-17-day-128-trooper-spring-to-seeping-spring.markdown

  two days.
 Great timing.
 Each scout brought something for the hikers - sodas, lemonade, cupcakes, fruits, vegetables, they had it all.
 And the Indian food was the best meal I've had on the trail.
  I was the first hiker to follow the sign down to their campsite, and really enjoyed all the magic bestowed on me.
-Shortly afterwards Peanut &amp;
- Dozen joined in, and after a while some other hikers, that just half an hour ago were trapped at Copper Tone's trail magic for a while.
+Shortly afterwards Peanut Dozen joined in, and after a while some other hikers, that just half an hour ago were trapped at Copper Tone's trail magic for a while.
 It made it hard to do the miles this way.
  After finishing my meal and some desserts, and